pola-rs/r-polars/tests/testthat/_snaps/functions-eager.md

       Error in `pl$concat()`:
       !
 Evaluation failed in `$concat()`.
       Caused by error:
-      ! type Float64 is incompatible with expected type Int32
+      ! type Float64 is incompatible with expected type Int32: failed to vstack column 'a'

 # how = 'horizontal' works